-Page 34 of 43 between stakeholders at all levels.
+which identified network deficiencies in the regional cycling network.
+Local medium Involvement in the development of local cycling plans/strategies and submissions to local Annual Plan processes to highlight regional priorities are the main interventions from a regional level.
+However this function is largely up to the Road Controlling Authorities as network managers.
+Maintain level of activity.
+Developing effective relationships, promoting and encouraging inter-agency collaboration and effective cycling partnerships at region and local levels. high The key interventions are facilitating the Regional Cycling Forum and participating in Road Safety Action Plan meetings.
+These are considered important initiatives to develop effective relationships and collaboration between stakeholders at all levels.
 The focus of the Regional Cycling Forum group may not be as effective as it could be and therefore a review of its Terms of Reference may be useful going forward.
+Review focus of RCF but maintain level of activity.
 Identifying and contacting regional cycling stakeholders various levels from institution to community.
 Key interventions include facilitation of the Regional Cycling Forum, relationship building with groups and advocates and facilitating guest speakers, national and international.
 Maintain level of activity Establishing and maintaining working groups (or partnerships) to address identified regional cycling issues, where an appropriate community agent cannot be identified. low The Regional Cycling Forum is the main intervention here, although limited time resources has meant limited energy going into smaller working groups or partnerships to work through and resolve some of the more complicated issues, such as the management of Cycle Lockers at railway stations.
 An increased intervention is recommended in this area.
 This could be via the re-allocation of time resource in association with the lower regional emphasis in relation to cycling events.
-Developing an annual plan for the region in association with the regional cycling agencies/stakeholders to mee the objectives of the Regional Cycling Strategy and Regional Land Transport Strategy. mediur et n This intervention happens through the annual plan process - although there is currently limited amount of collaboration with stakeholders in development of that plan.
+Developing an annual plan fo the region in association with the regional cycling agencies/stakeholders to mee the objectives of the Regiona Cycling Strategy and Regiona Land Transport Strategy. mediun et n This intervention happens through the annual plan process - although there is currently limited amount of collaboration with stakeholders in development of that plan.
 Increase the intervention via a more proactive approach.
 Identifying and generating resources that are available for cycling activities and ensuring they are used effectively.
 National low Applying for funding from Land Transport NZ for programmes with walking and cycling aspects such as the Travel Plan Programme and other community based projects.
 It is appropriate to maintain this level of activity.
-Regional medium Initiatives include provision of regional cycling maps/information resources, cycling promotion and advocating for cycle facilities.
-It is appropriate to maintain this level of activity.
-Local low Encouraging RCAs and community groups to access Land Transport NZ funding through available funding streams.
+Regional Initiatives include provision of regional cycling It is appropriate to maintain this level of activity.

+medium maps/information resources, cycling promotion and advocating for cycle facilities.
+Loc al low Encouraging RCAs and community groups to access Land Transport NZ funding through available funding streams.
 There may be opportunity to increase this initiative through travel plan activities. high Obtaining sponsorship for local events and campaigns.
 Reduced activity is appropriate given that these events will become a local responsibility going forward.
-Monitoring and ensuring the evaluation of regional cycling projects. mediur n An evaluation survey was carried out on the first 'Don't Burst Their Bubble' driver awareness campaign to monitor its effectiveness.
+Monitoring and ensuring the evaluation of regional cycling projects. ) medium 1 An evaluation survey was carried out on the first 'Don't Burst Their Bubble' driver awareness campaign to monitor its effectiveness.
 Review focus but maintain this level of activity.
 Feedback forms are used to obtain participants comments on cycling events.
 Regular reviews of plans and achievements are carried out.
-Reporting on the progress of community cycling activities for the region. high This intervention is carried out through Quarterly Agency Progress Reports to the RLTC, an Annual Monitoring Report on the RLTS, and regular reviews of the cycling plan.
+Reporting on the progress of community cycling activities the region. high This intervention is carried out through Quarterly Agency Progress Reports to the RLTC, an Annual Monitoring Report on the RLTS, and regular reviews of the cycling plan.
 Continuous improvement is sought to these monitoring mechanisms.